arx-research/ers-scripts/README.md

 2. Services are typically a web app or URI; the URI is updatable, however, once a chip is bound to its primary service only a user can change that primary service to another one (and only then after the lock in period expires).
 Most developers will deploy their own Service, but some may choose to redirect their chips to a pre-existing service managed by another Service Creator.
 3. Projects bind chips to Developers and Services.
 They exist within a developer namespace, for instance `tshirt.arx.ers`.
 They allow rich content to be tied to chips in conjunction with a Service, and also will set the initial owner of a chip upon creation (by default ERS sets this to the Developer embedding a chip).

+The primary ERS deployment lives on Base.
 See [the ERS docs](https://docs.ers.to/) for more information on ERS.

 ## Setup
 1. Install all dependencies by running `yarn install` in the root directory.